matthewSorensen/minimal-k20-env/porting.md

 ### main.c

   * Only needed to change a few includes in order to get a clean compile.
 All avr specific includes are removed (interrupt.h, pgmspace.h), and stdint.h is inserted.
 Also, main explicitly enables interrupts after the first round of initialization - probably not needed.

 ### spindle.c

   * Very simple, toggles two pins - direction, speed
   * Sets the pattern for declaring the pin mapping - define the gpio register as a macro parameter over the operation.

 ### coolant.c

   * Again, just as simple as spindle.c.

 ### stepper.c
   * st_wake_up is more or less just converting the IO.
 PIT0 replaces TIMSK1.
   * st_go_idle is the exact inverse of st_wake_up, and just as simple.
   * iterate_trapezoid_cycle_counter gets its return type changed to a full word
   * The big interrupt gets its name changed to run on PIT0
   * The reset interrupt changes from TCNT2 to PIT1
   * (1<<Z_BIT etc) just becomes Z_BIT because of our definition.
   * For the initialization, what rate do we run the timer at?
 It won't trigger interrupts at all.
   * config_step_timer became really really fucking easy, because of the 32 bit timer and lack of a prescaler.
   * My assumption is that config_step_timer takes immediate effect, given that it is messing with the prescaler.
   * Bug in Grbl!
 F_CPU above 2^32/60 (35.7MHz) cause an integer overflow in set_step_events_per_minute - solution is to add an explicit annotation that the 60 is a uint32_t.

+### limits.h

+  * Comparatively simple, although it did prompt me to make some IO configuration macro names more accurate.
+Otherwise good.

+### planner.c

+  * just change out names for direction bits

+### nuts_bolts.c

+  * Coverted everything to the vendor version of delay and delay_ms

+### gcode.c
+  * clean compile

+### motion_control.c
+  * enables/disables hard-limit interrupt, so I refactored that, and limits.c now has a function to set interrupt status.

+### report.c
+  * Just defined two macros to convert the calls to printPgmString to something along the lines of usb_serial_write(x,sizeof(x) - 1), where x is a string literal.
+Works, but could be more elegant.

+### print.c
+  * Replaced serial with usb serial.
+  * Oddly, have to provide explicit declarations of the usb serial functions.
+This is annoying, and may hint that something is wrong.

+### serial.c

+  * only grbl-specific function is in the SERIAL_RX ISR - execute special characters for feed holds and resets as soon as possible.
+    Unfortuntely, there is not an equivalent place in the usb serial stack for such an interrupt, and so dealing with this requires lots of low-level hacking of usb serial.
+Not for the initial porting run.
+  * Thus, we move the code to flag special chars into the rest of the parser routine.

+### settings.c

+  * Actually, we want a slightly more full featured set of eeprom functions.
+  * version is moved into the first field of the settings structure.
+  * reset the version counter to 0 and take out all references to migrating from previous firmware versions!
+  * changed eeprom to 1kb.
+Check number of coordinate axes and size of startup lines - checksums take up more room now.